tribesthatmaybe/tribesthatmaybe.github.io/pages/playing.md

 categories: pages
 ---

 Tribes That May Be is currently in a pre-release state.
+You can find the latest quasi stable releases on [curseforge](https://www.curseforge.com/minecraft/modpacks/tribes-that-may-be).
+Most users will want to use this.
+These dev releases should always be the same version as the dev server while development snapshots may not be.

-You can find the latest development artifacts on our modpack [actions page](https://github.com/tribesthatmaybe/modpack/actions?query=workflow%3Amake-modpack).
+You can find the freshest development, if not stable, artifacts on our modpack [actions page](https://github.com/tribesthatmaybe/modpack/actions?query=workflow%3Amake-modpack).
 For single player usage, you can probably download the most recent artifact that has been succesfully build.
 Make sure the build you are selecting has a green checkbox next to it although please note that is no guarantee the version is completely bug free.

 Due to the variety of mods included in this pack you do need a very fresh version of Java installed.
 This involves going to the sketchy-looking-but-totally-legit [java dot com](https://www.java.com/) website and installing the latest for your platform.